No results for ""

 Recent major versions

 Version 10 of the React Native SDK has been rewritten in pure TypeScript and is compatible with Expo.
-Version 10 is a complete rewrite of the React Native SDK and replaces launchdarkly-react-native-client-sdk.
-Version 10 APIs are based on the JavaScript SDK rather than the iOS and Android SDKs.
-It is not a wrapper of the iOS and Android SDKs.
+Only iOS and Android platforms are supported.
+Web is not supported.
+Version 10 is a rewrite of the React Native SDK.
+It is based on the JavaScript SDK, and it replaces launchdarkly-react-native-client-sdk.
 To learn more about upgrading, read React Native SDK 9.x to 10.0 migration guide.

 Version 9 of the React Native SDK includes updated dependencies.
 If you are upgrading from version 8 or below, we recommend upgrading directly to version 10.
 To learn more about version 9 specifically, read React Native SDK 8.x to 9.0 migration guide.